leonardtng/cryptoscapes/README.md

 - Material-UI

 ## 📝  Data Sources
-The information and data used in Cryptoscapes is provided kindly by the following open sources:
+The information and data used in Cryptoscapes is provided kindly by the following sources:

 - [CoinGecko][5]
 - [GasNow][6]